This Protector’s Activity was contributed by Laurel Downs, the Forest Health Conservation Coordinator with The Nature Conservancy.

 Help Spread the Word

 Help spread the word!
-October is one of the most beautiful times of year to get outside in New York and a very popular time to go camping!
-So now is the perfect time to let your friends and family know about the risks to forest health caused by moving firewood.
+October is one of the best times to enjoy the outdoors in New York and a popular season for camping.
+It’s also the perfect time to remind friends and family about the risks to forest health caused by moving firewood.

-Use the premade graphics and captions below to encourage them to get firewood near their destination!
-Many parks sell firewood right at the campground store or at least will know of nearby vendors.
-After all, it saves trees AND space in the trunk.
-(Get more graphics and sources in the Don’t Move Firewood Resource Library).
+Use the premade graphics and captions below to encourage others to buy firewood near their destination.
+Many parks sell firewood at the campground store or can direct you to nearby vendors.
+This helps protect trees—and saves space in your trunk!
+(Get more graphics and sources in the Don’t Move Firewood Resource Library)

 Did you enjoy this blog post?
 Take our Pledge to Protect and get monthly emails showcasing actions you can take to protect your favorite hiking trails, paddleways, forests, garden, and community from the impacts of invasive species!